How to Complete the Orientation to Mediation Course

 The court requires every person involved in a case about child custody and visitation to attend an Orientation class before mediation.
-This is so that you have some basic information on how the Family Court works.
+This is so that you have some basic information on how Child Custody Mediation works.
 You will have many of your questions answered during this class.
+The class is offered online and in person.

-You must sign-in for the class.
+To take the class in person, you must sign up for the class.
 You can do this by:

 - Calling Family Court Services at 408-534-5600 (listen to the recording and choose the option for Family Court Services), OR